kydance/kydance.github.io/posts/golang-GMP/index.md

 	runqhead uint32
 	runqtail uint32
 	runq     [256]guintptr
-	// runnext, if non-nil, is a runnable G that was ready&#39;d by
+	// runnext, if non-nil, is a runnable G that was ready'd by
-	// the current G and should be run next instead of what&#39;s in
+	// the current G and should be run next instead of what's in
-	// runq if there&#39;s time remaining in the running G&#39;s time
+	// runq if there's time remaining in the running G's time
 	// slice.
 It will inherit the time left in the current time
 	// slice.
 If a set of goroutines is locked in a
 	// communicate-and-wait pattern, this schedules that set as a
 	// unit and eliminates the (potentially large) scheduling
-	// latency that otherwise arises from adding the ready&#39;d
+	// latency that otherwise arises from adding the ready'd
 	// goroutines to the end of the run queue.
 	//
-	// Note that while other P&#39;s may atomically CAS this to zero,
+	// Note that while other P's may atomically CAS this to zero,
 	// only the owner P can CAS it to a valid G. runnext guintptr

-	// Available G&#39;s (status == Gdead)
+	// Available G's (status == Gdead)
 	gFree struct {
 		gList
 		n int32